 The author enjoys dreaming about what he can do with tons of money.

 Only the upper echelon of business tycoons, high-tech geniuses, entertainment, and sports stars, and national lottery winners can lay their hands on $100 million.
-But if you’re one of them, you’ll appreciate this list of what you can buy for the money.
+But if you’re one of them (or if you're just curious), you’ll appreciate this list of what you can buy for that amount of money.
 Interestingly enough, as high as this amount is, it barely makes a dent in the budgets of many states and large cities.

 1. 25,000-Square-Foot Mansion ($100 million)

 Located in Los Altos, California, this French-chateau-style estate boasts five bedrooms and nine bathrooms on 11 acres.
 It features indoor and outdoor pools, a spa, gym, ballroom, home theater, and car wash.
 The hillside location offers superb views of San Francisco Bay.
 The house was recently bought by a Russian CEO who has no intention of living in it.
 So maybe you can snag it for a deal.

 2. "Portrait de L’Artiste Sans Barbe" ("Portrait of the Artist without Beard") by Vincent Van Gogh: ($98.5 million)